 We have been on the hunt for better ways to create space in our skoolie by using different storage ideas to sort of “clear the clutter.”

 We live and work full-time in our skoolie, so it can get really messy – fast.

-Over the last year of living in our skoolie, it’s been a really big learning experience of how valuable each square inch of our bus needs to be utilized to make this work long-term.
+Over the last two years of living in our skoolie, it’s been a really big learning experience of how valuable each square inch of our bus needs to be utilized to make this work long-term.

 We have found and created some unique storage ideas for in the kitchen, closet, under bed, under couch, under desk, and other areas.